NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models

+We examine the impact of shot count on model performance.
+Fig. \ref{fig:shot_analysis} illustrates the relationship between number of shots (1-16) and model accuracy across diverse datasets.
+Clean accuracy shows consistent improvement, with average accuracy increasing from 40.6\% (single shot) to 73.5\% (16 shots).
+More remarkably, robust accuracy exhibits steeper relative gains, rising from 14.1\% to 49.9\%.
 This differential impact reveals a key insight: while few-shot learning is known to enhance clean accuracy, its benefits for robust performance are substantially more pronounced.
 The results indicate that robustness requires a richer representation of class concepts that becomes increasingly available with additional examples.
 These findings align with our observations in Section \ref{sec:layer}, confirming that increasing shot count offers tremendous potential for performance enhancement in our method, providing a straightforward path to significantly improved robustness without architectural modifications.